-In the Schedule field, you can set the required restored sandbox duration or specify the explicit start and/or end time.
-Use the Calendar button to set future dates.
+In the Schedule field, you can set the required restored sandbox duration in weeks, days, hours and minutes.

 You can view and edit the Name of the restored sandbox.
 By default, the restored sandbox name is the name of the saved sandbox.

 - You can view the name of the Saved Sandbox.
 This field is not editable.